 'What you thought' is a complement for 'it is.'

-The only way to understand the difference between 'who' as a relative pronoun and 'who' as an interrogative pronoun is an antecedent before 'who.'
+The only way to distinguish between 'who' as a relative pronoun and as an interrogative pronoun is to check for an antecedent before 'who.'
 If there is an antecedent, 'who' acts as a relative pronoun, but if not, it acts as an interrogative pronoun.

 Look at the example: